zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is July 3, 2024, let's keep going!
+Today is July 4, 2024, let's keep going!
 As the saying goes.
-You are braver than you believe.— Winnie the Pooh
+There will be generations because of what you did.